Property (QT) for 3-manifold groups: Abstract

 \section{Abstract}

-Introduced by Bestvina-Bromberg-Fujiwara, a finitely generated group is said to have property (QT) if it acts isometrically on a finite product of quasi-trees so that orbital maps are quasi-isometric embeddings.
-In this paper, we study property (QT) of finitely generated 3-manifold groups.
-We first show that Croke-Kleiner admissible groups have property (QT).
-Under mild conditions on peripheral subgroups of a residually finite, relatively hyperbolic group $G$, we show that $G$ has property (QT).
-Our main application of these results is for finitely generated 3-manifold groups.
-We show that if $M$ is a compact, connected, orientable 3-manifold that does not have a summand supporting $\widetilde{SL(2, \mathbb{R})}$, Sol, or Nil geometry in its sphere-disc decomposition, then it has property (QT).
-In particular, the fundamental group of a compact, orientable, irreducible 3-manifold with nontrivial torus decomposition and does not support Sol geometry always has property (QT).
+According to Bestvina-Bromberg-Fujiwara, a finitely generated group is said to have property (QT) if it acts isometrically on a finite product of quasi-trees so that orbital maps are quasi-isometric embeddings.
+We prove that the fundamental group $\pi_1(M)$ of a compact, connected, orientable 3-manifold $M$ has property (QT) if and only if no summand in the sphere-disc decomposition of $M$ supports either Sol or Nil geometry.
+In particular, all compact, orientable, irreducible 3-manifold groups with nontrivial torus decomposition and not supporting Sol geometry have property (QT).
+In the course of our study, we establish property (QT) for the class of Croke-Kleiner admissible groups and of relatively hyperbolic groups under natural assumptions has property (QT).